aws-samples/amazon-documentdb-samples/samples/documentdb-rust/README.md

 ## Step 2: TLS setup

 > [!NOTE]
-> If your DocuemntDB cluster is setup without TLS, you can skip this step.
+> If your DocuemntDB cluster is set up without TLS, you can skip this step.

-Downloaded the AWS RDS global certificates bundle `global-bundle.pem` file into the home diretory of the EC2 instance using below command.
+Download the AWS RDS global certificates bundle `global-bundle.pem` file into the home directory of the EC2 instance using below command.
 ```
 wget https://truststore.pki.rds.amazonaws.com/global/global-bundle.pem
 ```